jhuckaby/s3-api/docs/CLI.md

 # CLI Reference

-This document contains a complete CLI command reference for **s3-api**.
+This document contains a complete CLI command reference for the **s3-api** library.
 Please make sure to read the [CLI Usage Guide](https://github.com/jhuckaby/s3-api/blob/main/README.md#cli-usage) first, for instructions on how to install and configure the CLI.

 Please note that the standard [AWS S3 CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/) is a much more feature-rich (not to mentioned battle-hardened) tool, and you should consider using that instead.
 This module is a simplified wrapper that only supports basic S3 commands.